 9. During an inspection process, what happens if my project has a non-conformance and costs me money?
 WATCH NOW

 If there is going to be a change, what we call a modification, and that modification is documented and agreed before the commencement of the project by the owner or the owner’s representative, QCP will accept that and there will be no issue.
 It’s really only when non-conformances are identified after they have been installed that there is an issue and all parties involved – the woodworker, architect, and owner – need to work out their resolution.
-Generally, the project owner would want the woodworking firm to fix any non-conformances.
+Generally the project owner would want the woodworking firm to fix any non-conformances.
 However, if the architect and owner agreed to accept the work as it is installed, then it would result in a modified certificate for the project.
 It also would necessitate an additional inspection, called an extended provisional project.
-This means that the next project the woodworking firms undertakes that has work in the same section of the AWI Standards of Architectural Woodwork or the new AWI sections as the non-conformance would also need to be inspected, and it would be at the expense of the woodworker.
+This means that the next project the woodworking firms undertakes that has work in the same section of the AWI Standards as the non-conformance would also need to be inspected, and it would be at the expense of the woodworker.

 10. Is AWI membership the same as QCP licensing or certification?
 WATCH NOW

 No, they’re not.
 The Architectural Woodwork Institute (AWI) is about education, industry standards, and creating networking opportunities for their members.
 You also have to pay annual dues.
 QCP is about verification, testing, and compliance with project contract documents.
 That’s the value of QCP.
-It’s very different to AWI, and they complement each other very well.
+It’s very different from AWI, and they complement each other very well.

 While there are many benefits of being an AWI member, QCP involves a lot more than AWI membership.
 There’s a licensing application process, submitting references, the plant inspection, sample inspection, and first two project inspections.
 There’s simply more involved for a woodworking firm in becoming QCP licensed than in being an AWI member.